hamooza03/Arccos_in_VHDL/README.md

 ![Arccos Output Example](Images/Output_Example.png)

-The result is displayed on the 3 of the 4 7-segment displays (HEX0 to HEX3) because of Ripple Blanking, showing a decimal value that corresponds to the approximated angle in degrees.
+The result is displayed on the 3 of the 4 7-segment displays (HEX0 to HEX3) because of Ripple Blanking, showing a decimal value that corresponds to the approximated angle in degrees shifted by 10.
+In reality the number is 60.1 and not 601.

 ## Authors